patelvivekdev/patelvivekdev/README.md

 ### Hi there 👋 Welcome to world 🌍 of developer.
-  > I am vivek patel.
+  > I am Vivek Patel.
-  > I am a web developer who loves photography.
+  > I am a Full Stack Developer who loves photography.
   > Making the world a better place with the help of data and machines.

 ---